 Your orchid receives nutrients from its potting medium, so repotting your orchid in a larger plastic pot will help it continue to grow.
 You should repot your plant every 1-2 years.
 If your potting medium begins to give a foul odor, repot immediately!

 Pro Tip: Phalaenopsis Orchids will naturally lose between one and three leaves a year; usually these will be the oldest leaves at the base of the plant.
 This process starts with wilting.
-Next, the leaves yellow, eventually transforming into dried and easy-to-remove leaves.
+Next, the leaves are yellow, eventually transforming into dried and easy-to-remove leaves.
 Be careful not to remove them early as the plant reclaims the nutrients in the leaves as they yellow!

 Losing multiple leaves over a short period of time is not normal.
 This is your cue to check on the health of your orchid's root system!

 Waiting for your orchid to rebloom can take months.
-Not only do blooms fall off during dormancy, the orchid stem may dry and turn brown, and remaining orchid leaves may take on a dull and faded appearance or become limp and flat.
+Not only do blooms fall off during dormancy, but the orchid stem may also dry and turn brown, and the remaining orchid leaves may take on a dull and faded appearance or become limp and flat.
 This is why people often mistake resting orchids for being dead.

 If you take good care of your orchid by following these tips, your plant’s next bloom might just be the best one yet!